Skip to content

 Activity

-Wander around the community garden this summer or discover walking routes to Rainham Hall, taking in nature reserves, river walks and varied urban green spaces.
+Wander around the community garden this spring or discover walking routes to Rainham Hall, taking in nature reserves, river walks and varied urban green spaces.
 Routes are part of the London Loop and connected to public transport.

 Exterior view of Rainham Hall, London